Intangible Cultural Heritage of the Philippines

 By 2016, according to the ICH Unit, National Commission for Culture and the Arts, there were 367 elements listed under the Philippine Inventory of Intangible Cultural Heritage (PIICH), the official ICH inventory of the Philippines.
 All elements under the PIICH are listed in Philippine Registry of Cultural Property (PRECUP), the official cultural property inventory of the country, which includes both tangible and intangible cultural properties.
 In April 2018, the buklog of the Subanen people was nominated by the National Commission for Culture and the Arts in the list for urgent safeguarding.

 National Living Treasures

 As defined by UNESCO, the bearers of intangible cultural heritage are to be known internationally as Living Human Treasures.
 The Filipino counterparts of this title are the Gawad sa Manlilikha ng Bayan (GAMABA) awardees.
-There are currently sixteen declared GAMABA awardees, all of which have exemplified the highest standard in their respective field of expertise.
+There are currently 25 declared GAMABA awardees, all of which have exemplified the highest standard in their respective field of expertise.
 The award is only given to individuals or groups that have exhibited the highest possible standard in intangible cultural heritage.

 A master of the heritage does not automatically qualify an individual or group for the award as the craft of the master should exude a higher meaning to the highest standard set by the highly critical council of the GAMABA board.
 Due to this lengthy and critical process, most masters are not yet declared as GAMABA awardees.

-The National Living Treasures of the Philippines are as follow:
+The National Living Treasures of the Philippines are as follows: